chuhean/robotsimulation/README.md

 ## Commands:
-* PLACE: Used at the beginning of the program before placement of robot coordinate.
+* **PLACE**: Used at the beginning of the program before placement of robot coordinate.
 It can also be used to restart the placement when playing the robot.
-* MOVE: To move the robot one unit in the direction it is facing.
+* **MOVE**: To move the robot one unit in the direction it is facing.
 This action will be invalid when the robot is at the edge of table, eg X or Y coordinate at 0 or 5.
-* LEFT: To make the robot turn to the left direction.
+* **LEFT**: To make the robot turn to the left direction.
 For example, if it is facing south, using this command will make it face to the east.
-* RIGHT: To make the robot turn to the right direction.
+* **RIGHT**: To make the robot turn to the right direction.
 For example, if it is facing west, using this command will make it face to the north.
-* REPORT: To show the robot's current coordinate and the direction the robot is facing to the user.
+* **REPORT**: To show the robot's current coordinate and the direction the robot is facing to the user.